AJ Bridel: Career

 Between 2016 and 2020, Bridel appeared in four Ross Petty Christmas pantomimes.
 In 2016, Bridel appeared in her first Ross Petty pantomime, where she starred as Sleeping Beauty in Sleeping Beauty.
 She also appeared in the 2017 production as Jane in A Christmas Carol, which was also filmed and aired on Family Channel and CBC across Canada.
 Bridel then starred as Maid Marion in the 2019 Ross Petty production of Lil' Red Robin Hood.
 In 2020, she appeared in There’s No Place Like Home For The Holidays, which was performed as an online revue due to the COVID-19 pandemic.

 In 2017, Bridel was named the new Anne in the Charlottetown Festival's production of Anne of Green Gables: The Musical, the longest running annual musical theatre production.
 Bridel reprised her role of Anne in the 2018 production.

 In April 2022, Bridel began starring in the main voice role of Pipp Petals in My Little Pony, replacing Sofia Carson.
 She currently voices the character in the made-for-YouTube 2D animated series My Little Pony: Tell Your Tale and in the Netflix animated series My Little Pony: Make Your Mark.
 Bridel also reprised her voice role in the 2022 Netflix animated specials, My Little Pony: Make Your Mark and My Little Pony: Winter Wishday.
 She also lent her voice to the video game My Little Pony: A Maretime Bay Adventure.

 In 2023, Bridel starred as Sherrie in a Canadian production of Rock of Ages that played at the Elgin Theatre between February 23 and May 20, 2023.
 At the 2023 Dora Awards, Bridel was nominated for Outstanding Performance in a Leading Role.
 Later that same year, Bridel starred as Claire in the world premiere of Chris Mrs. The musical ran between December 5 and 31, 2023 at the Winter Garden Theatre.

+On December 29, 2025, she released her debut single "See You Monday" under the name Amanda Jean, the first single from a forthcoming album inspired by her divorce.

 Personal life

-In 2018 Bridel was nearly involved in the 2018 Toronto van attack, having been about 5 minutes away when it occurred.
+In 2018, Bridel was nearly involved in the 2018 Toronto van attack, having been about 5 minutes away when it occurred.